You just need two ingredients and 10 minutes to make this decadent chocolate sauce. It’s perfect for serving on top of ice cream!

 Pour the cream over the chocolate chips.
 Let sit for 3 minutes.

-Whisk the mixture together, and your hot fudge is done!
+Whisk the mixture together, and your hot fudge sauce is done!

 Sundae bar toppings